Price Improvement: 4 Myths That Kill All Price Improvement Programs

 The team setup and integration process should help you broaden your scope – it’s not just about separate processes.

-The price improvement process can help you establish a strong vision for change for teams to believe in.
+The process can help you establish a strong vision for change for teams to believe in.
 The team setup and integration process can be a great way for teams to stop thinking in silos and start working together to ask and solve difficult questions and challenges.

 The return on investment in a price improvement program is usually 5:1 or better.
 The real issue is the opportunity cost of lost margin through inaction or misdirection.